OI-wiki/OI-Wiki-export/oi-wiki-export-typst/oi-wiki-export.typ

 #show raw: set text(
   // NOTE: Default text size of raw block is 0.8rem
-  // So we scale it back a little (to ~9pt in body)
+  // So we scale it back a little (to 9pt in body)
   // issue: https://github.com/typst/typst/issues/1331
-  size: 1.125em,
+  1.125em,
   font: ("DejaVu Sans Mono", "LXGW Wenkai"),
 )
 #show raw.where(block: false): it => highlight(